yeaminfoysal/yeaminfoysal/README.md

 ###

-<p align="left">Hello.
-I am a front-end developer from Dhaka, Bangladesh.
-I make beautiful front-end web applications.
-I started learning to code at an early age and love exploring new programming languages in my free time.
-When I’m not coding, I enjoy traveling and discovering new places, which keeps me inspired and refreshed.<br><br>With a mix of curiosity and determination, I’m always eager to grow and make an impact in the world of technology.</p>
+<p align="left">Hello!
+I’m a full-stack developer from Dhaka, Bangladesh, passionate about creating beautiful, user-friendly front-end experiences backed by scalable and efficient backend systems.
+I began coding at an early age and have since developed a deep curiosity for exploring new programming languages and technologies.
+<br><br>Beyond coding, I enjoy traveling and discovering new places, which keeps me inspired, refreshed, and full of creative ideas.
+Driven by curiosity and determination, I’m always eager to grow, take on new challenges, and make a meaningful impact in the world of technology.</p>

 ###